 About The Author: Bob Shell is a professional photographer, author and former editor in chief of Shutterbug Magazine.
 He is currently serving a 35 year sentence for involuntary manslaughter for the death of Marion Franklin, one of his former models.
-Shell was recently moved from Pocahontas State Correctional Center, Pocahontas, Virginia to River North Correctional Center 329 Dellbrook Lane Independence, VA 24348.
-Mr. Shell continues to claim his innocence.
-He is serving the 11th year of his sentence.
-To read more letters from prison by Bob Shell, click here: http://tonywardstudio.com/blog/bob-shell-music-photography/
+He is serving the 13th year of his sentence at Pocahontas State Correctional Facility, Virginia.
+To read more letters from prison by Bob Shell, click here: https://tonywardstudio.com/blog/civil-war/

 Editor’s Note: If you like Bob Shell’s blog posts, you’re sure to like his new book, COSMIC DANCE by Bob Shell (ISBN: 9781799224747, $ 12.95 book, $ 5.99 eBook) available now on Amazon.com .
 The book, his 26th, is a collection of essays written over the last twelve years in prison, none published anywhere before.
 It is subtitled, “A biologist’s reflections on space, time, reality, evolution, and the nature of consciousness,” which describes it pretty well.
 You can read a sample section and reviews on Amazon.com.